Fitch Rates OCBC's AUD Floating Rate Notes Final 'AA-'

 Singapore-based

-due 2018 a final rating of 'AA-'.
-The notes are issued under
+due 2019 a final rating of 'AA-'.
+The notes were issued under

 OCBC's USD10bn